dreaded-wire/oscent/README.md

 # Contributing
 I welcome contributions to enhance Oscent!
 If you have ideas, new sources, bug fixes, or new features, please submit a pull request.

+# To-Do
+1. Transfrom this project into a web scraper